Warning: When resetting the Nitrokey all information on the device get lost!

-Option 1, if the device is not fully locked and if you remember the valid Admin PIN use Nitrokey App to unblock the Nitrokey.
+Option 1, if the device is not fully blocked and if you remember the valid Admin PIN use Nitrokey App to unblock the Nitrokey.
 Your keys won't be lost:

 Open a terminal (on Windows: Press the Start button and enter "cmd") and start the Nitrokey App with "nitrokey-app --admin".
 Klick on the Nitrokey App's tray icon, select "Configuration" and "factory settings".

 Option 2, Windows only: